The Graduate School

 There are three standing committees: Curriculum, Governance, Policy and Procedures.
 These committees complete duties prescribed by UGC bylaws, policy, or other duties assigned by the Dean of the Graduate School.

 As determined by UGC in consultation with the Dean of the Graduate School, additional committees or task forces may be formed.

 Article V: Amendments

-These Bylaws may be amended at any regular or special meeting of UGC provided members receive at least 30 days written notice prior to such a meeting that describes the amendment and its purpose.
+These Bylaws may be amended at any regular or special meeting of UGC provided members receive at least 5 working days written notice prior to such a meeting that describes the amendment and its purpose.
 To approve an amendment to the Bylaws, a two-thirds vote of the UGC is required.